cyberark/conjur-service-broker-go/README.md

     > service instance must be created in each space where apps retrieve secrets
     > from Conjur.

-    ##### Organization and Space Layers
+    ##### Organization and Space Groups

-    For VMWare Tanzu Application Service (TAS) or Pivotal Cloud Foundry (PCF) 2.0+, when the service broker is provisioned in a space, it automatically creates policy branches and layers for the org and space.
-[See below](#permit-org-space) for more information on using these org and space layers to permit access to secrets in Conjur.
+    For VMWare Tanzu Application Service (TAS) or Pivotal Cloud Foundry (PCF) 2.0+, when the service broker is provisioned in a space, it automatically creates policy branches and groups for the org and space.
+[See below](#permit-org-space) for more information on using these org and space groups to permit access to secrets in Conjur.

-    The policy the service broker loads to define these layers is similar to:
+    The policy the service broker loads to define these groups is similar to:

     ```yaml
     ---